Brazilian thrash metal

 Brazilian thrash metal is a musical movement that originated in the 1980s.
 Though not as large or well known as the North American or European thrash metal movements, it bridged the gap of the mid-1980s and the death metal scene later in the decade and the first-wave of black metal.
-Brazilian thrash metal grew from a blend of thrash, progressive, and death metal influences from around the world, expressing resistance, opposition, and rage.
-Brazilian metal became a way to express frustrations of young individuals longing for change in the system in a country experiencing political and social hardships.
-The lack of resources led bands to self-release their music, rather than turning to a label.
-This style of thrash metal includes fast-paced rhythms and vocals that encapsulate the feelings of Brazil's people.
-Although some bands, like Sepultura and Nervosa, have become mainstream, the scene remains an underground icon.
+Brazilian thrash metal grew from a blend of thrash, progressive, and death metal influences from around the world.
+Brazilian political upheaval was particularly influential in popularizing the genre.
+Lack of resources led bands to self-release their music, rather than turning to a label.
+This style of thrash metal includes fast-paced rhythms and vocals.
+Although some bands, like Sepultura and Nervosa, have become mainstream, the scene remains mostly underground.